Porsche Macan Review 2025: Price, specs & boot space

 The Macan has been crash tested by Euro NCAP, and achieved the full five stars.
 However, that was way back in 2014, and because the standards and thresholds of these tests get tougher year on year, we’re not sure the result would be the same if it were tested today.

 Why?
 Well, because there’s a key piece of equipment missing from the Porsche Macan’s roster of standard safety kit: automatic emergency braking.
-It’s available, but buyers are required to pay extra for it, and very few bothered.
-This is a system that’s commonplace on most hatchbacks these days, and for it to cost extra on a car as expensive as the Macan is, in our opinion, really cheeky.
+It’s available, but buyers are required to pay extra for it as part of the adaptive cruise control option.
+This is a system that’s commonplace on most hatchbacks these days, and for it to cost extra on a car as expensive as the Macan is, in our opinion, very poor indeed.
 Lane-keeping assistance and blindspot monitoring also live on the options list.
+Come on, Porsche, sort it out.

 The standard roster does include lane departure warning, though, along with six airbags, electronic traction and stability systems and a system that locks on the brakes in the event of a smash to help prevent further impacts.